-On November 17 2013, cyclists will embark on tackling six of the toughest climbs the Victorian alps have to offer in one day.
+On November 17 2013, 24 cyclists embarked on tackling six of the toughest climbs the Victorian alps have to offer in one day.

-With over 165km of pedalling and 6922 vertical meters of climbing at an average gradient of over 4%, the mountains will try to destroy the riders.
+With over 165km of pedalling and 6922 vertical meters of climbing at an average gradient of over 4%, the mountains will tried to destroy the riders.

 Water.
 This is why we ride.